 Ready to receive counsel?

-Click for downloadable PDI to email or print and drop off at church office
+Counseling is for members and regular attendees of Lighthouse.
+Click for downloadable PDI to email or print and drop off at church office.

 Additional questions?
 Please contact: firstname.lastname@example.org.

 Ever since Christ founded the church, believers have been called to point one another to God’s Word to find hope and truth to guide them through their seasons of suffering and battles with sin.
 In order to help us grow in having these vital conversations with each other, we are excited to offer a periodic intensive Gospel-Centered Counselor Training.
 Whether we are speaking to each other as parents, co-workers, students, roommates, spouses, or friends, God has called all of us as helpers to speak his truth in love to each other.
 It is through these loving and wise conversations that our Savior’s kingdom is built and we grow to be more like Christ (Ephesians 4:15).